XeroAPI/Xero-Java/README.md

 #### Config.json example
 You should get the minimum config.json from app.xero.com.

-Here is an examples of the minimum config.json for different Xero App Types.
+Here are examples of the minimum config.json for different Xero App Types.

 **Public**
 ```javascript